RaphaelIT7/gmod-holylib/README.md

 #### bool(success), string(errMsg) IGModAudioChannelEncoder:SetChannel( IGModAudioChannel channel )
 Moves this encoder to the given channel<br>
 Bind to https://www.un4seen.com/doc/#bassenc/BASS_Encode_SetChannel.html<br>

+#### bool(success) IGModAudioChannelEncoder:InsertVoiceData( VoiceData data )
+Feeds the given voicedata into the encoder skipping the channels effects & such.<br>

+#### bool(success) IGModAudioChannelEncoder:FeedEmpty( number ms, number samplerate, number channels )
+Feeds null data into the encoder for the given ms frame using the given samplerate and channels.<br>

+> [!NOTE]
+> This is needed as encoders seem to frequently die if not feed data continuously<br>

+#### bool(success) IGModAudioChannelEncoder:FeedData( string data )
+Feeds the given PCM data into the encoder skipping the channels effects & such.<br>

 ## entitiylist
 This module just adds a lua class.<br>